PaperStrike/Pjax/README.md

 ### `loadURL(url, [overrideOptions])`

-Calling this method aborts the last call and navigates to the given URL in Pjax way.
+Calling this method aborts the last call (if unfinished) and navigates to the given URL in Pjax way.

 Any error other than `AbortError` leads to a normal navigation (via `window.location.assign`).
 Note that `AbortError` happens on fetch timeout, too.